Discontinuous groups in positive characteristic and automorphisms of Mumford curves: 6. The extreme cases

 In case $(A3'')$ with $t_2=1$, we define $n$ by $tn=t_1$; then $a=\frac{1}{2}q^n-1, b=q^n(q-1)$, and since ${\bf Z}_{n_+}$ acts freely on $X$, we can let $\lambda_0=q+1$ as in (6.5). \ee

 \vv

-{\bf (6.12) Remark.} \ \ A careful inspection of the estimates shows that only case $(F2)$ with $t_1=t_2=0, n=p^t-1$ exactly attains the bound of the main theorem (if a free subgroup of $N$ of rank $g=(q-1)^2$ with normalizer $N$ exists, {\sl cf. infra}).
+{\bf (6.12) Remark.} \ \ A careful inspection of the estimates shows that, if $p \neq 2$, only case $(F2)$ with $t_1=t_2=0, n=p^t-1$ exactly attains the bound of the main theorem; similarly, if $p=2$, then only case $(A1'')$ with $t_1=t,t_2=1,n=p^t-1$ does so (if a free subgroup of $N$ of rank $g=(p^t-1)^2$ with normalizer $N$ exists, {\sl cf. infra}).
+Observe that in both cases, the group $N$ has the same form (amalgamation of a dihedral with a Borel group over a cyclic group), but there are 3 branch points if $p \neq 2$, whereas if $p=2$, there are only 2 branch points (compare with the two different cases in (2.9ii)).

 \vv

 \vv